NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases-2/PatientFlag-record/Retrieve-a-PatientFlag-with-associated-resources.page.md

 This limits the search to Flags for the patient that has the identifier `9449306753` and are part of the Reasonable Adjustment flag

-This query relies on the [Flag](http://www.hl7.org/fhir/R4/flag.html#search) SearchParameter.

----

-This query relies on the {{pagelink:Home/FHIR-Assets/SearchParameters/England-FlagCode.page.md}}, and {{pagelink:Home/FHIR-Assets/SearchParameters/England-FlagDetail.page.md}} SearchParameters.
+This query relies on the [Flag](http://www.hl7.org/fhir/R4/flag.html#search).patient and
+{{pagelink:Home/FHIR-Assets/SearchParameters/England-FlagCode.page.md}} SearchParameters.

 ---